illuminatech/config/README.md

 Config parts, which should be saved in the persistent storage are defined by [[\Illuminatech\Config\PersistentRepository::setItems()]], which accepts a list of [[\Illuminatech\Config\Item]] or configuration array for it.
 Each configuration item should define a key, which leads to the target value in source repository.
-Configuration item also have several properties, which supports creation of web interface for configuration setup.
+Configuration items also have several properties, which supports creation of web interface for configuration setup.
 These are:

  - 'id' - string, item unique ID in the list, this value will be used in request fields and form inputs.